Journal of Global Radiology Author Guidelines

 • Design tables to be as simple as possible and to be self-explanatory without reference to the text.
 The same data is not to be presented in both table and graph form or repeated in the text.

-• When possible, the files used to create tables and charts (e.g., Excel and PowerPoint files) should additionally be submitted as supplemental files to be processed for publication
+• When possible, the files used to create tables and charts (e.g., Excel and PowerPoint files) should additionally be submitted as separate files to be processed for publication

 Figures and illustrations:

-• Includes figures and illustrations where they should appear in the manuscript (not at the end of the manuscript file)
+• Include all figures, photographs, and illustrations where they should appear in the manuscript (not at the end of the manuscript file) AND submitted as separate files

 • Number figures in the order in which they are mentioned in the text using parentheses () and Arabic numerals, e.g. (Figure 1)